cenwadike/book-archive-pallet/README.md

 # book-archive
-simple implementation of a book archiver pallet using substrate framework
+implementation of a book archiver pallet using substrate framework

 ## develop